rlouf/mcx/design_notes/mcx_design.md

 Each model has a `sample` and a `logpdf` method, and can thus be treated as a distribution.
 This implies that once can separate a model into modules that allow code re-use.
-This is valid `mcmx` code:
+This is valid `mcx` code:

 ```python
 from mymodule import my_other_prior